-This freaky ride packs intense acceleration, an 18-story drop, a white-knuckle snake dive, and its trademark 135-foot cobra loop all into a high-speed trip that comes in at right around 30 seconds.
+This freaky ride packs intense acceleration, an 18-story drop, a white-knuckle snake dive, and its trademark 135-foot cobra loop into a high-speed trip that comes in at around 30 seconds.

 Storm Runner is one of the most popular roller coasters at Hersheypark.
 Riders experience speeds of up to 73 mph and a height of 20 stories.
 A single 30 seconds ride on Storm Runner costs $15.

 See Related: Best Hot Air Balloon Rides Around the World

 Don’t eat anything before you ride the Colossus.
 It feels like it was designed to make you lose your lunch.
 It’s a rough ride from start to finish, with ten loops in just under two minutes.

 To sheer surprise, the best inversion is probably the last one — it happens when you think the ride is getting ready to pull into the station.
 A single ride on Thorpe Park‘s Colossus costs £13, which is about $17.